tomkaith13/semantic_eval/README.md

 5. Computes ROUGE-1 score to check for word matches.

 TL;DR
-Think of this as Postman Runner combined with an eval.
+Think of this as Postman Runner + an eval.

 > If the required bearer token is not set, the network calls are skipped so you can still experiment locally with the similarity scoring component.